 SHL mechanical reasoning tests

-You will most likely encounter mechanical reasoning tests when applying for specialised skilled jobs.
-They evaluate an individual’s mechanical and electronic knowledge through a series of multiple-choice questions based on topics such as levers, tools, gears, electric circuits, and more.
+You will most likely encounter mechanical reasoning tests when applying for specialised skilled jobs that require an understanding of mechanical concepts.
+These SHL style questions evaluate an individual’s mechanical and electronic knowledge through a series of multiple-choice answers.
+Be prepared to brush up on revision topics such as levers, pulleys, tools, gears, electric circuits, and more.

 Example mechanical question: